Seagate/halon/doc/developer/components/replicator.rst

 Halon has two instances of the replicator, each controlling one aspect of the replicated state:

-- The EQ replicator is responsible for the :ref:`event-queue`.
+- The EQ replicator is responsible for the :doc:`event-queue`.
-- The MM replicator is responsible for replicating the multimap (and hence the :ref:`resource-graph`).
+- The MM replicator is responsible for replicating the multimap (and hence the :doc:`resource-graph`).

 See the module `HA.Startup` for the configuration of these replicators.